jotpowers/Hobbies/jiu-jitsu/bjj.md

 * From [Christian Graugart's](https://www.bjjheroes.com/bjj-fighters/christian-graugart) [White Belt Survival Course](https://www.youtube.com/watch?v=vOznf6T9B8I):
   * To defend you need to protect your knee to chest space.
 When you attack you want to get into their knee chest space.
   * Keep your hair higher than your butt
   * When attacking always try to get their arms up/elbows out.
-Always think abou their armpits.
+Always think about their armpits.
 * On offense try to eliminate space, on defense try to make space.
 * Just try to keep your elbow and your knee connected.
 If they can't get into the space between those two, they can't pass.

-# Hygiene
+## Hygiene

 A little known secret of jiu-jitsu:  50% of the time is spent working on technique, and the other 50% of the time is spent on laundry.